KDrew7/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: |
-      Here are cool games in the meantime:
+      Here are some cool games in the meantime:
     actions:
       - label: Get started
         altText: ''